Agathis atropurpurea: Distribution and habitat

-The range of Agathis atropurpurea is confined to a number of small fragmented populations within the Wet Tropics of Queensland, specifically to the cloudy, high altitude, simple microphyll vine-fern forests that occur on the granite massifs north and south of Cairns.
-These are areas of high rainfall—more than 2000 mm p.a.—at elevations from 700 m to 1600 m, and include places such as Mount Pieter Botte, Mount Lewis National Park, the Lamb Range, the Bellenden Ker Range, and the high ranges of the western Atherton Tablelands.
+The range of Agathis atropurpurea is confined to a number of small fragmented populations within the Wet Tropics of Queensland, specifically to the cloudy, high elevation, simple microphyll vine-fern forests that occur on the granite massifs north and south of Cairns.
+These are areas of high rainfall—more than 2000 mm per year—at elevations from 700 m to 1600 m, and include places such as Mount Pieter Botte, Mount Lewis National Park, the Lamb Range, the Bellenden Ker Range, and the high ranges of the western Atherton Tableland.

-The blue kauri favours granite and rhyolite soils, and is often associated with species such as Balanops australiana, Ceratopetalum succirubrum, Ceratopetalum virchowii, Doryphora aromatics, Elaeocarpus ferruginiflorus, Flindersia bourjotiana, Syzygium cryptophlebia, Sundacarpus amarus, Trochocarpa bellendenkerensis, Uromyrtus species, and Xanthostemon pubescens.
+The blue kauri favours granite and rhyolite soils, and is often associated with species such as Balanops australiana, Ceratopetalum succirubrum, Ceratopetalum virchowii, Doryphora aromatica, Elaeocarpus ferruginiflorus, Flindersia bourjotiana, Syzygium cryptophlebium, Sundacarpus amarus, Trochocarpa bellendenkerensis, Uromyrtus species, and Xanthostemon pubescens.

 Conservation

-In the state of Queensland, to which this species is endemic, the blue kauri is officially regarded by the Department of Environment and Science (Queensland) as having no threats and is classified as least concern (LC).
-Nor is it listed in the Queensland Confidential Species list, which seeks to limit publication of location data for at-risk species.
+In the state of Queensland, to which this species is endemic, the blue kauri is regarded by Queensland's Department of the Environment, Tourism, Science and Innovation as having no threats and is classified as least concern (LC).
+It is not listed in the Queensland Confidential Species list, which seeks to limit publication of location data for at-risk species.

 In contrast, the International Union for Conservation of Nature (IUCN) has assessed the species as near-threatened (NT), citing invasive species, the existence of Phytophthora cinnamomi in part of the blue kauri's range, and climate change as potential threats to the species.
-The IUCN notes, however, that no assessment of these potential threats has been conducted, and that the population of the blue kauri is currently stable.
-Considering that the species is already confined to the highest peaks within its range, the threat of climate change must be considered as real and imminent.
+The IUCN notes that no assessment of these potential threats has been conducted, and that the population of the blue kauri is currently stable.